 Of course, lenses should be prescribed and fitted by a professional eye doctor.

-Before you wear contact lenses, it is crucial to engage an eye specialist to help in identifying suitable lenses for your condition.
+Before you wear contact lenses, as a contact lense virgin it is crucial to engage an eye specialist to help in identifying suitable lenses for your condition.
 Lenses are medical devices; just like drugs, if you use them inappropriately you risk more damage to your eyes.
 Besides, the eye is a sensitive part of the body.
 The fact that lenses are fitted on the cornea, depending on size and curvature of an individual’s eye makes it a delicate process.
 It is crucial to engage experts for proper fitting.

 Contact lenses are also worn for cosmetic purposes; still, you need to consult an eye specialist to check on condition of your eye and advice whether lenses are suitable for you.

 Most people get excited with the contact lenses idea.
 In fact, 9 out of 10 would want to wear lenses whether they have eye complications or merely to change color of their eyes.
 While there are no strict measures on suitability of lenses, not everyone is advised to wear lenses.

 People with the following conditions are unfit for contact lenses.